LazyDuchess/TS2-Extender/README.md

 An early work in progress mod that aims to extend TS2 by implementing tweaks, fixes and additions.

-Only tested to work with The Sims 2 Legacy.
+Only tested to work with The Sims 2 Legacy for Steam.
+EA App version might not work.

 ## Current Features